alexwoolford/alexwoolford.github.io/_posts/2021-05-17-confluent-cloud-to-neo4j-aura.md

     confluentinc/cp-kafka-connect-base  6.1.1   c6ffc0a95eda   3 weeks ago  1.25GB
     ...

-In order to run our customized Connect instance, we need:
+In order to run our customized Connect container, we need the following from Confluent Cloud:

 * bootstrap url
 * API key
 * API secret

 These can be obtained from the Confluent Cloud UI or via the CLI.
-We plug these values into the docker run command, e.g.
+We plug these values into the `docker run` command, e.g.

     docker run -d \
       --name=kafka-connect \